Disciplinary and Penal Code: Expanded to all camps

-Six months later, on October 1, 1933, Commandant Eicke wrote a second edition of the Lagerordnung, adding the Postenpflicht and introducing corporal punishment (flogging).
+On 1 October 1933, six months later, Eicke wrote a second edition of the Lagerordnung, adding the Postenpflicht and introducing corporal punishment (flogging).
 The Lagerordnung established a "state within a state".
 The second edition established an orderly system, whereby "legally" arrested political opponents could be subjected to torture and execution by the SS.

-After January 1, 1934, all subsequent versions of the Lagerordnung were effective for all SS-run concentration camps.
+From 1 January 1934, all subsequent versions of the Lagerordnung were effective for all SS-run concentration camps.

 The Disciplinary and Penal Code

 [Translator's note: The sometimes odd phrasing, inconsistencies of capitalization, and style itself are from the source, not the translator.]